maxxiimo/the-front-end-manifesto/foundation-styles.md

 ### Use a Labeling System

-Within your stylesheets use a system of labeling in order to better organize/manage related styles.

-NOTE: It's a good idea to precede the label name with "/* ".
-This way you can easily search for specific things like "/* Form" and not pick up every form item in your stylesheet.

-Here is an example of one I use:
+A labeling system will help you better organize/manage related styles.
+Doing so will also help developers, including yourself, locate styles and see the general organization of stylesheets, especially when browsing CSS output.

+Here is the labeling system used in our starter CSS:

     /* MAJOR SECTION
       ============================================================================ */